 The insurance company uses evidence of pre-existing injuries to claim your injuries may not be the result of your accident.
 If you have pre-existing injuries, you should speak to an attorney about those injuries and how they may affect your case.

 Your insurance company knows when it is on the losing end of a case.
 If your accident was serious (broken bones, major property damage, etc.) and you were not at fault, do not let the insurance company bully you into settling early.
 This is important since you cannot refuse a settlement that you have previously agreed to.

 - The Adjuster Comments on Your Injuries

 The adjuster does not have medical experience.
-The insurance company has an agenda to spend little as possible.
-The adjusters know this and may try to convince you that treatment is not needed, or that your injuries are not serious.
+The insurance company has an agenda to spend as little as possible.
+The adjusters know this and may try to convince you that treatment is not needed or that your injuries are not serious.